-When applying for Norwegian you’ll choose whether you want to work just on short haul, European routes or on the airline’s long-haul division – based on availability and your country of application.
+When Norwegian does start hiring again, you’ll need to choose whether you want to work just on short-haul flights within Europe or on the airline’s long-haul network – based on availability and your country of application.

 The following step by step guide will help you through the process and give you an indication of what to expect.